 Related Reading: Top 9 Tips To Build Trust In Relationships

 One of the best relationship qualities is independence.
 Of course, it’s important for partners to strike a balance between independence and interdependence in a relationship.
-But a basic level of independence is necessary.
-Co-dependent relationships (imbalanced relationship where one partner is in control or is the caretaker) are unhealthy.
+But a basic level of personal space is necessary.
+Codependent relationships are unhealthy.
 A high level of emotional dependence on your partner is the recipe for unhappiness.

 The other aspect of independence is the freedom to have your own views, make your own decisions, and most of all, the freedom to be yourself.
-This is a relationship quality which cannot be compromised on.
+This is a relationship quality that cannot be compromised.
 Living in each other’s pockets will only cause relationship fatigue.
 Both partners should pursue their own interests apart from shared interests.
 Modern couple relationships require each partner to be self-fulfilled and independent.

 It is necessary for both partners and the relationship to be continuously growing.
-Each partner should be willing to learn from mistakes and move towards maturity.
+Each partner should be willing to learn from mistakes and evolve.
 This is a two-way process.
-Author and poet Catherine Pulsifer has put it succinctly: “Relationships, marriages are ruined where one person continues to learn, develop and grow and the other person stands still.”
+Author and poet Catherine Pulsifer puts it succinctly, “Relationships, marriages are ruined where one person continues to learn, develop and grow and the other person stands still.”